cksmedley/hello-world/README.md

 # hello-world
-Ideas and tests
+Ideas, tests and trials

 Learning Github for the data scientist courses on coursera.org.
+Learning Github.